PassbirdCo/MetaKeepCodeSamples/polygon-id/wallet/flutter/README.md

 ### 1. Create a new identity

 Click on the `Create identity` button to create a new identity.
 You will be asked to enter your email address to create a new identity.
-Once the identity is created, you will your `DID` on the screen.
+Once the identity is created, you will see your `DID` on the screen.

 ### 2. Add KYC age credentials